mkaya13/curriculum-html-css/README.md

 ## Getting Started

 - First of all set up the .github folder, then inside it create a folder named as workflows, then inside that foloder create a yml file called linters.yml.
 Then take the corresponding github file for the HTML/CSS linter config.
-- Then add index.html and a style.css to style our main page.
+- Then add index.html and a style.css to style our content and about me pages.

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites